metamath/lamp-guide/docs/index.md

 We welcome contributions!
 Contributions back to this guide must be contributed under the same terms.

-Metamath-lamp is iicensed separately (it is released under the MIT license).
+Metamath-lamp is licensed separately (it is released under the MIT license).

 ## Authors and Reviewers